 In 2014, based on publication of two large studies which showed a higher-than-normal risk of heart attack and cardiovascular events like stroke, the Food and Drug Administration (FDA) issued a safety notification, indicating that they were launching an investigation.
 In mid-2015, based on results of the investigation, the agency required that manufacturers include additional safety warnings on AndroGel and all testosterone products regarding the increased risks.

 This was the second change to labeling about testosterone safety after a separate warning had been added in mid-2014 regarding an increased risk of blood clotting events such as deep vein thrombosis.
 Both the 2014 and 2015 changes include a higher than normal risk of potentially fatal events.

 Men who were prescribed or used AndroGel and who experienced a side effect such as heart attack, stroke or clotting event, or loved ones of those who died after using AndroGel, may be eligible for compensation and should seek legal advice.

-AbbVie has recently announced that they have been in negotiations for a settlement agreement and though there are no guarantees, an AndroGel lawsuit may provide compensation for medical costs, lost wages, pain and suffering or wrongful death.
+AbbVie has been negotiations for an AndroGel lawsuit settlement agreement and though there are no guarantees, an AndroGel lawsuit may provide compensation for medical costs, lost wages, pain and suffering or wrongful death.